joeshub/OneStorm/README.md

 You will need to un-check the `Show only monospaced fonts` option to see the custom fonts you placed in your JDK folder

 ## Notes:
+* Best used with the JetBrains Darkula Theme

 * Based on the awesome One Dark theme for Atom https://github.com/atom/one-dark-ui